STEP 1 – EXPLORE YOUR OPTIONS

 Finally, exploring your career options also gives you the opportunity to gain practical experience in new careers of interest.

 Once you’ve explored potential careers and tested and validated your ideas, the second step is to decide on one career path or business idea to pursue.

 Next, learn more about the career you want to transition into.
 Talk to people working in the industry, or others running a similar business.

-If you’re career change involves finding a new job, you’ll want to clarify the key criteria required for your new career.
+If your career change involves finding a new job, you’ll want to clarify the key criteria required for your new career.
 Review job descriptions or selection criteria for advertised positions to understand key job requirements.
 Focus on the technical knowledge, personal skills or qualifications you’ll need rather than the number of years experience required.

 STEP 3 – GET EXPERIENCE

 At this stage, concentrate on gaining relevant, practical experience and developing essential skills before making your career change.
 Your goal should be to bridge the gap between your existing skills and knowledge and the experience required for your new career.

 Realistically, it’s not always possible to immediately move into your dream role or business.
 Consider opportunities to gain experience outside your current job, through internships, personal projects or voluntary positions.
 If you want to build a business, consider starting out with a side hustle, part-time contracting or freelance work.